-• Determine the maximum CPU clock speed available for each CPU.
+Determine the maximum CPU clock speed available for each CPU.

-- 1. Log in to the host using VMware vSphere or vCenter with the appropriate administrative credentials.

-- 2. Select the appropriate virtual machine.

-- 3. Right-click the host.

-- 4. Select Edit Settings.
+- 1. Log in to the host using vSphere Client or vCenter with the appropriate administrative credentials. - 2.
+Select the appropriate virtual machine. - 3.
+Right-click the selected virtual machine. - 4.
+Select Edit Settings.

-- 5. Select the Resources tab.

-- 6. Click CPU.
+- 5. Click CPU to expand it.

-- 7. Enter 9600 in the Reservation field if using an Avaya Breeze® platform Profile 2 host or 19200 if using an Avaya Breeze® platform Profile 4 host.
+- 6. Enter 9600 in the Reservation field for an Avaya Breeze[®] platform Profile 2 host or 19200for an Avaya Breeze[®] platform Profile 4 host.

-- 8. Click OK.
+- 7. Click OK.